scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 2
 - **Duration:** 1 minute

 Target up to 5 creatures you can see.
 Make a spellcasting roll, adding a bad die for every creature targeted.
 On a success, the creature can add a proficiency die to their next attack roll or damage-dealing spell roll.
-On crit they add a superiority die instead.
+On a critical they add a superiority die instead.

 Add a proficiency die for every level above cantrip.